: Parking lot lighting requirements depend on where the parking lot is located. This image is an aerial image of a high school parking lot.

 Energy Consumption

-Ordinances that regulate energy use may be as simple a meeting a federal guideline or as complex as to limit the wattage per square foot of the parking lot based on varying factors An example of the later is CA Title 42.
+Ordinances that regulate energy use may be as simple as meeting a federal guideline or as complex as to limit the wattage per square foot of the parking lot, encouraging the use of energy-efficient lighting solutions based on varying factors.
+An example of the latter is CA Title 42.

 Maximum Light